 Sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) are commonly used in soaps and cleaning products.
 They are used as surfactants, which create lather and help to help pull oil away from the surface you’re trying to clean.

-Triclosan is actually a pesticide that used to be used in a lot of “anti-bacterial” products.
+Triclosan is actually a pesticide that used to be used in “anti-bacterial” products.
 It’s a very problematic ingredient, linked to all kinds of long-term health concerns like breast cancer and hormone disruption.

 This is another pesticide commonly used in traditional cleaning products, especially those that are labeled as “anti-bacterial” or “anti-microbial.”
 This is another group of chemicals that is linked to skin and lung irritation as well as endocrine disruption (which can lead to infertility, birth defects, and more).